 Port wine tasting in Porto – Where to go for a port wine tasting?

-The nice employee in the hotel* (by the way also a hot tip!) recommended Graham’s Winery to me.
-Because when you stand on the banks of the Douro and look across to Vila Nova de Gaia, you’ll see the dilemma when choosing a nice place for a port wine tasting: There’s one port winery follows the other.
+The nice employee in my hotel* (by the way also a hot tip!) recommended Graham’s Winery to me.
+Because when you stand on the banks of the Douro and look across to Vila Nova de Gaia, you’ll see the dilemma when choosing a nice place for a port wine tasting: There’s one port winery next to the other.
 Whether Sandeman, Graham’s, Ferreira, Taylor’s or Calem – one neon sign competes with the other.
 All wineries offer guided tours with subsequent tasting, and there is even a hotel* on the Sandeman site.
 So which one should you choose?